 It’s difficult to value the worth of a company.
 This situation is more apparent when it comes to valuing Tesla.

-When this article was published, Tesla’s stock has surged past USD$600 per piece post-5-to-1 split, bringing the company’s total market cap to more than $600 billion.
+When this article was published, Tesla’s stock surged past USD$200 per piece post-3-to-1 split, bringing the company’s total market cap to more than $600 billion.

-At this valuation, Tesla has notably overtaken Toyota, GM and Ford’s market cap combined and become the world’s most valuable automobile company.
+At this valuation, Tesla has notably overtaken Toyota, Volkswagen, GM, and Ford as well as the rest of the automobile companies’ market cap combined, and become the world’s most valuable automobile company.

 Is Tesla worth this much?
 Let’s take a look.

 In this article, we will explore Tesla’s stock valuation from the perspective of several ratios.